-- 1. Any Investment Officer of the City who has a personal business relationship with a business organization offering to engage in an investment transaction with the City, as described in Texas Government Code § 2256.005(i), shall file a statement disclosing that personal business interest with the Texas Ethics Commission and City Council. - 2.
-Any investment officer of the City who is related within the second degree by affinity or consanguinity, as determined under Chapter 573 of the Texas Government Code, to an individual seeking to engage in an investment transaction with the City shall file a statement disclosing that relationship with the Texas Ethics Commission and City Council.
+- 1. Any investment officer of the City who has a personal business relationship with a business organization offering to engage in an investment transaction with the City, as described in PFIA 2256.005(i), shall file a statement disclosing that personal business interest with the Texas Ethics Commission and City Council. - 2.
+Any investment officer of the City who is related within the second degree by affinity or consanguinity, as determined under Texas Government Code Chapter 573, to an individual seeking to engage in an investment transaction with the City shall file a statement disclosing that relationship with the Texas Ethics Commission and City Council.